Cookies on the Gambling Commission website

 All casinos are required to comply with the Regulations in respect of MSBs and HMRC’s guidance for foreign currency exchange, cheque cashing and money transfer to minimise the risk of ML and TF.
 All casinos offering MSBs are required to have effective risk assessments, policies, procedures, and controls in place to prevent ML and TF and continue to raise standards in this regard.

-During COVID-19 there has been an increased use of MSBs in the wider economy and for those online casinos offering foreign exchange and third party money transfer, awareness and compliance with the Regulations is a continued requirement.
+During coronavirus there has been an increased use of MSBs in the wider economy and for those online casinos offering foreign exchange and third party money transfer, awareness and compliance with the Regulations is a continued requirement.

 Some of the ML and TF risks associated with MSBs are: